Free UK Delivery over £50

 From mini cross stitch kits for crafty kids to intricate patterns for more advanced hobbyists, cross stitches look amazing when they're framed right.
 But, where do you start and what do you need to consider when you're framing your new work of art?

-One you've finished your cross stitch you need to find a frame that'll suit.
+Once you've finished your cross stitch you need to find a frame that'll suit.

 When buying a frame for your cross stitch, you need to think about two key things.
 Your cross stitch itself (theme, size, colour palette) and your existing decor.

 Of course, you'll need to factor in your existing decor and room style.
-For example, let's say your current furniture has a Shabby Chic vibe to it - you might want to keep your frame choice in keeping with one of our shabby chic frames.
+For example, let's say your current furniture has a Shabby Chic vibe to it - you might want to keep your frame choice in keeping with one of our Shabby Chic frames.

 There are a few things you'll need to take into account with regards to your physical cross stitch before choosing a frame style.
-Cross stitching is an intricate art, so you don't want a frame overpowers the piece or, even worse, doesn't do it justice.
+Cross stitching is an intricate art, so you don't want a frame which overpowers the piece or, even worse, doesn't do it justice.

 Most pieces are relatively small, but we've seen some needlepoint's come in over 20" square.
 So an important point to note is that the frame you choose shouldn't be too wide or too narrow for the item.